Local moving companies in South Carolina

 - Parking permits: Some cities make you get a parking permit for your moving truck, so remember to look up your new neighborhood’s rules before moving day.

 - State licensing: To operate legally within the state, Minnesota household goods movers must have a current permit from the Minnesota Department of Transportation (MnDOT).
 Before being granted operating authority, each moving company must file a public tariff, provide proof of insurance and submit a Certificate of Compliance to MnDOT.
-Double-check that your moving company is properly licensed before booking.
+Make sure the moving company you use has a license before hiring them.

-- State regulator: You can verify your Minnesota moving license on the official state regulator’s website, here.
+- State regulator: You can check the status of a Minnesota moving license directly on the state regulator’s official website, here.

-- Moving permits: You won’t need a moving permit to relocate to Minnesota, but you need to check out local parking regulations ahead of moving day.
+- Moving permits: You don’t need a moving permit to relocate to Minnesota, but it’s wise to check local parking regulations ahead of time.

-- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
-This way, you can select your moving date and ensure your mail is forwarded to Minnesota right on time.
+- Change of address: Make sure to submit your USPS change of address form at least a week before your move.
+You can choose your moving date so your mail will be forwarded to Minnesota without any delays.
 Get started here.

-- Mover's insurance: Moving insurance requirements differ from state to state.
-In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
+- Mover’s insurance: In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

 - Moving checklist: Staying organized keeps your move stress-free.
 Our moving checklist makes it easy to stay on top of every detail.